Do you pay your car insurance annually?

 Do you want to save for traveling in the future?

-Do you want to save for any upcoming house or car repairs?
+Do you want to save for upcoming home or car repairs?

 If you answered yes, you should have sinking funds.